Transport and Logistics hero banner

 Visit our LinkedIn Guide

-When you approach an employer directly, you send them a speculative application.
-Speculative applications involve sending a CV and cover letter to an employer to ask if they can offer any work experience, even if the company is not currently advertising placements or internships.
+Speculative applications involve sending a CV and cover letter to an employer to ask if they have any vacancies, even if the company is not currently advertising for a role.
+They're a great way to access "hidden jobs" that go unadvertised.

 Submitting a speculative application shows your interest in a specific company and your willingness to go above and beyond to develop your skills and understanding of the industry.